James Kay-Shuttleworth: Later life

 A breakdown in health led him to resign his post on the committee in 1849, but recovery allowed him an active part in the central relief committee instituted under Lord Derby during the Lancashire cotton famine of 1861–1865.
 He was created a baronet of Gawthorpe Hall in the County Palatine of Lancaster in 1849.
-Until the end of his life he interested himself in the movements of the Liberal Party in Lancashire and in the progress of education.
+Until the end of his life, he interested himself in the movements of the Liberal Party in Lancashire and in the progress of education.
 His Physiology, Pathology and Treatment of Asphyxia became a standard textbook.
 He also wrote numerous papers on public education.
 He was a key figure in the foundation of the Girls' Public Day School Company and a member of its council until shortly before his death.

 Personal life

 In 1842, he married Janet Shuttleworth (born 9 November 1817, half-sister of Marianne North), assuming by royal licence his bride's name and arms.
 His wife had inherited the estate centred on Gawthorpe Hall in Padiham at the age of four months.

 They had five children.
 His eldest son, Sir Ughtred James Kay-Shuttleworth (1844–1939), became a well-known Liberal politician, as MP for Hastings from 1869 to 1880 and for the Clitheroe division of Lancashire from 1885 to 1902, when he was created Baron Shuttleworth.
 He was Chancellor of the Duchy of Lancaster in 1886, and secretary to the Admiralty between 1892 and 1895.

-Charlotte Brontë visited the Kay-Shuttleworths twice at Gawthorpe Hall in 1850 and again in 1855.
-She was also introduced to Elizabeth Gaskell by the Kay-Shuttleworth's, when both women were invited to stay at their rented home in the Lake District in 1850.
+Charlotte Brontë visited the Kay-Shuttleworths at Gawthorpe Hall in 1850 and in 1855.
+Janet Kay-Shuttleworth introduced her, by letter, to her future biographer Elizabeth Gaskell in 1849, then brought them together at the Kay-Shuttleworths' rented home in the Lake District in August 1850, beginning the fruitful friendship between Brontë and Gaskell.

 James Kay-Shuttleworth died in 1877 in London and is buried in Brompton Cemetery, London.